Table of Contents

 Installation using the native packaging system on many platforms, including Debian Linux, Ubuntu Linux, Gentoo Linux, and others.

-For other platforms and installation types, including installation from generic binary and source distributions, you must initialize the data directory yourself.
+For other platforms and installation types, you must initialize the data directory manually.
+These include installation from generic binary and source distributions on Unix and Unix-like system, and installation from a ZIP Archive package on Windows.
 For instructions, see Section 3.1, “Initializing the Data Directory”.

 Assign passwords to any initial accounts in the grant tables, if that was not already done during data directory initialization.
 Passwords prevent unauthorized access to the MySQL server.
 You may also wish to restrict access to test databases.
 For instructions, see Section 3.4, “Securing the Initial MySQL Accounts”.